 For our last traditional stogie, here’s a medium strength that's ideal for beginners who have a little experience or are coming in with some nicotine tolerance from cigarette or pipe tobacco smoking.
 The Habano from Perdomo is a wonderfully chocolate, woody, peppery smoke that takes you through a range of bold, interesting flavors.
 All of the tobacco in this blend is aged for at least six years.
 The Ecuadorian Connecticut wrappers are then bourbon barrel-aged for an additional eight months making for a smoke that is creamy all the way through with an easy draw.

 Now onto the flavored cigars.
 The CAO flavored line features cigars that are mild and super flavorful, perfect for any curious beginners without nicotine experience.
 In flavored cigars and pipe tobacco blends alike, a good cherry flavor is supreme.
 It’s one of those flavors that can often taste more artificial, covering the tobacco as opposed to working with it.
-But done right, it’s a perfect compliment.
+But done right, it’s a perfect complement.
 The CAO is the latter, a delicious fruity, vanilla smoothness with a sweet, natural aroma and taste.

 The Acid line from Drew Estate Cigars is a favorite for appreciators of infused cigars.
 The Atom Maduro is cured in a fragrance room where it is imbued with all sorts of delicious flavors to make for a complex, dynamic blend.
 The Nicaraguan tobacco makes for a smoky, thickness that perfectly mixes with the fruity, potpourri flavorings to give a smoking experience characterized by its sweet aroma and smoothness.
 This one will start mild, but finds some strength in the last two-thirds or so, which is great for a beginner who’s toeing down the shallow end toward the bold, darker blends, instead of having to jump right in.